Frederickton

 Population growth drivers in Frederickton are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Frederickton's population is estimated at around 1,560 as of Nov 2025.
-This reflects an increase of 108 people (7.4%) since the 2021 Census, which reported a population of 1,452 people.
-The change is inferred from the resident population of 1,519 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 11 validated new addresses since the Census date.
-This level of population equates to a density ratio of 127 persons per square kilometer, providing significant space per person and potential room for further development.
-Frederickton's growth of 7.4% since the 2021 census exceeded the SA3 area (5.0%), along with the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 68.0% of overall population gains during recent periods.
+Frederickton's population is estimated at around 1,559 as of Feb 2026.
+This reflects an increase of 107 people since the 2021 Census, which reported a population of 1,452 people.
+The change is inferred from AreaSearch's estimation of the resident population at 1,519 in June 2024, considering the latest ERP data release by the ABS and an additional 11 validated new addresses since the Census date.
+This level of population equates to a density ratio of 127 persons per square kilometer.
+Frederickton's growth of 7.4% since the 2021 census exceeded the SA3 area (5.2%) and the Rest of NSW, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 68.0%.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, an above median population growth of Australian non-metropolitan areas is projected.
-The Frederickton statistical area (Lv2) is expected to grow by 285 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and utilising NSW State Government's SA2 level projections released in 2022 with 2021 as the base year for areas not covered.
+Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
+Considering projected demographic shifts, the suburb of Frederickton is expected to grow by 288 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 15.9% in total over the 17 years.

 Frequently Asked Questions - Population